-"I cannot bid thee good-day, Glyndon," said Nicot, as in his sans-culotte fashion he strode towards the artist, his ragged hat on his head, his hands in his pockets, and the beard of a week's growth upon his chin; "I cannot bid thee good-day, for while the tyrant lives evil is every sun that sheds its beams on France."
+"I cannot bid thee good-day, Glyndon," said Nicot, as in his sansculotte fashion he strode towards the artist, his ragged hat on his head, his hands in his pockets, and the beard of week's growth upon his chin,-"I cannot bid thee good-day for while the tyrant lives, evil is ever the sun that sheds it beams on France."

 "It is true; what then?
-We have sowed the wind, we must reap the whirlwind."
-"And yet," said Nicot, apparently not hearing the reply, and as if musingly to himself, "it is strange to think that the butcher is as mortal as the butchered; that his life hangs on as slight a thread; that between the cuticle and the heart there is as short a passage; that, in short, one blow can free France and redeem mankind!"
+We have sown the wind, we mus reap the whirlwind."

+"And yet," said Nicot, apparently not hearing the reply, and as if musingly to himself, "it is strange to think that the butcher is as mortal as the butchered, that his life hangs on as slight a thread, that between the cuticle and the heart there is as short a passage,-that, in short, one blow can free France, and redeem mankind."

 Glyndon surveyed the speaker with a careless and haughty scorn, and made no answer.